Police Services 24/7

 Drug Disposal: The Police Department accepts medicine for expired and unused medicine during normal business hours (Monday – Friday, 8:00AM – 8:00PM except holidays).
 Unfortunately, we cannot except Chemotherapy drugs or needles.

-The Town of East Lyme continues to provide outstanding police service and protection to its citizens through the joint efforts of the Resident State Troopers Office, and the East Lyme Police Department.
+The Town of East Lyme continues to provide outstanding police service and protection to its citizens via the East Lyme Police Department.

-The Resident Trooper, in conjunction with Administrative Sergeant Michael Macek and Patrol Sergeants, Bruce Babcock, Paul Renshaw, Terry Saffioti, Joseph San Juan, Dana Jezierski, and Mark Hallbauer provide direction and supervision to the East Lyme police officers on a twenty-four hour basis.
+The Chief of Police Michael Finkelstein, in conjunction with Administrative Sergeant Michael Macek and Patrol Sergeants, Bruce Babcock, Paul Renshaw, Terry Saffioti, Joseph San Juan, Dana Jezierski, and Mark Hallbauer provide direction and supervision to the East Lyme police officers on a twenty-four hour basis.
 The East Lyme Police Department currently has 22 full-time officers, 1 part-time officer, 1 full-time Administrative Assistant, and 1 part-time Administrative Assistant.
 Anyone interested in becoming an East Lyme Police Officer should visit the Law Enforcement Council of Eastern Connecticut web site at www.LawEnforcementCouncil.org.

 The East Lyme Police Department provides additional services to the town, including beach, foot, bicycle, boardwalk, and boat patrols.
 Detective Mark Comeau and Detective Jean Cavanaugh serve as the Town’s Detectives.
 Detective Comeau investigates crimes of a serious nature, which require in depth exploration and collection of physical evidence.
 Detective Cavanaugh investigates felony crimes of sexual violence and juvenile matters.
 Officer Don Hull teaches Challenge substance abuse education.
 Sergeant Mark Hallbauer has been instrumental in the development and administration of a Police Cadet Program, www.EastLymePoliceCadets.org, which currently has 22 members.
 Officer Michael Jezerski, and his canine partner Jimo along with Officer Lindsay Cutillo, and her canine partner Knox offer exceptional service to the Town of East Lyme.